Sp3rick/GroupHelp/README.md

 -short term:

-    implement /admin command
+    buttons handling in punishment.js and punish.js plugin error handling of punishments
+    ban for users still not in group add optionally the possibility to redirect warn permission instead of COMMAND_WARN to the command of punishment (?active by default?) ask double confirm to give an user the "settings" and "roles" (roles management) permission handle "chat_member" event adding/removing automatically from admin list create a /reload command to refresh chat admins implement /admin command
-    allow to set roles for user that's not in the group add admin commands and error checking
+    add admin commands and error checking
-    add plugin punishments.js to handle punish cancel and punish set/unset commands (/ban /warn etc...) ask double confirm to give an user the "settings" and "roles" (roles management) permission handle "chat_member" event adding/removing automatically from admin list create a /reload command to refresh chat admins move additional things of main.js on a plugin allow on /perms to change user perms and roles +add it in a button for /info or when a role is set (/free /mod etc..) allow to see perms calculation trogh user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms create a panel to set who can use various commands: everyone, role, admin, founder (4 switch buttons for each, for role open another panel) commands help panel
+    move additional things of main.js on a plugin allow on /perms to change user perms and roles +add it in a button for /info or when a role is set (/free /mod etc..) allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms create a panel to set who can use various commands: everyone, role, admin, founder (4 switch buttons for each, for role open another panel) commands help panel